DATAGerry/DataGerry/docs/source/getting_started/cloud_vs_on_premises.rst

         - Complete data ownership: Keep all data and configurations on-premises.
         - Full customization: Modify the code or environment to suit your specific requirements.
         - Flexibility: Choose your own deployment architecture, security policies, and backup strategies.
         - Offline support: Operate in air-gapped or isolated environments with no external dependencies.
+Ideal for restricted networks, e.g. government or industrial environments.
+        - Requires self-managed updates and backups